wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-group-data/includes/4-users-groups.md

 In this unit, you’ll learn how to display information about the groups a user is involved with as a member or as an owner.

-The previous units in this module demonstrated how you can get a list of groups or a specific group using Microsoft Graph.
+The previous unit in this module demonstrated how you can get a list of groups or a specific group using Microsoft Graph.
 You also learned how you can obtain information about the users involved with a group, both as owners and as members.
 This operation is done from the group's point of view.

 Now let's examine how we can get groups from a user's point of view.